 Mood tracker page

-Along with a habit tracker I’ve placed a mood tracker page, and this is how it looks like.
+Along with a habit tracker I’ve placed a mood tracker page, and this is what it looks like.

 (and here you can find more mood tracker ideas if you’re interested)